A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

-Ordinary manifolds with their sheaf of complex-valued functions faithfully embed into the category of supermanifolds, and in a mild abuse we will often implicitly regard a manifold as a supermanifold.
-There is also a functor from supermanifolds to manifolds: for a supermanifold~$N$, let $N_{\rm red}$ denote the supermanifold obtained by taking the quotient of the structure sheaf of~$N$ by its nilpotent ideal.
-Then~$N_{\rm red}$ has the structure of an ordinary manifold regarded as a supermanifold.
-Furthermore, there is an evident map of supermanifolds $N_{\rm red}\hookrightarrow N$ induced by the map of $\Z/2$-graded algebras $C^\infty(N)\twoheadrightarrow C^\infty(N)/{\rm nil}=:C^\infty(N_{\rm red})$.
-Note that the sheaf of functions on $N_{\rm red}$ has a real structure (i.e., a complex-conjugation map) but this structure does not extend to the structure sheaf of~$N$.
-In particular, the complex conjugate of an odd function on a supermanifold has no meaning in general.
+There is a faithful functor \beq i\colon {\sf Mfld}\hookrightarrow {\sf SMfld},\qquad M\mapsto (M,C^\infty(-;\C)) \eeq that regards a smooth manifold with its sheaf of complex-valued functions as a supermanifold.
+With this in mind, we will often implicitly identify a manifold with its image in supermanifolds.
+The functor~$i$ has a right adjoint: for a supermanifold~$N$, let $N_\red$ denote the \emph{reduced supermanifold} obtained by taking the quotient of the structure sheaf of~$N$ by its nilpotent ideal.
+Then~$N_\red$ has the structure of an ordinary manifold regarded as a supermanifold.
+Furthermore, there is an evident map of supermanifolds $N_\red\hookrightarrow N$ induced by the map of $\Z/2$-graded algebras $C^\infty(N)\twoheadrightarrow C^\infty(N)/{\rm nil}=:C^\infty(N_\red)$.
+Note that the sheaf of functions on $N_\red$ has a real structure (i.e., a complex-conjugation map) but this structure does not extend to the structure sheaf of~$N$.
+In particular, the complex conjugate of a function on a supermanifold has no meaning in general.

 \begin{ex} The \emph{superpoint} is the supermanifold~$\R^{0|1}$ given by the 1-point manifold equipped with the structure sheaf $C^\infty(\R^{0|1})\simeq \Lambda^\bullet(\C)$.
 Often we write this algebra as $C^\infty(\R^{0|1})\simeq \C[\theta]$ where $\theta$ is odd (so in particular, $\theta^2=0$).
 The reduced manifold of $\R^{0|1}$ is the 1-point manifold, and $\R^{0|1}$ can be regarded as a nilpotent thickening of the point. \end{ex}